Licensing is the RealityHub UI; you can check your license details.

 The numbers from 1 to 6 on the diagram above represent essential steps during your licensing:

-RealityHub Client doesn't need an internet connection to operate.
-The only connection it needs is RealityHub Server ve Engines.
+- RealityHub Client doesn't need an internet connection to operate.
+The only connection it needs is RealityHub Server and Engines.

-RealityHub Server doesn't need a fully open internet connection, but it needs access to the Cloud Licensing Service
+- RealityHub Server doesn't need a fully open internet connection, but it requires access to the Cloud Licensing Service

-RealityHub updates licenses automatically, or system admins can trigger a manual update by clicking the UPDATE button.
+- RealityHub updates licenses automatically, or system admins can trigger a manual update by clicking the

 - Please contact the Zero Density Support Team regarding the details on firewall configuration.

 - To test your firewall configuration, go to your browser and visit https://hub.zerodensity.tv on RealityHub Server.
 If the configuration is successful, you should see the “Welcome Page” for 5 seconds then you will be redirected to the Zero Density Documentation portal.